gnulnx/python-color-logger/README.txt

 The original author of logutils is Vinay Sajip and his project can be found at:  http://code.google.com/p/logutils/

-The python-color-logger fork provides an easy way to provide custom log coloring via sublcassing ColorizingStreamHandler
+The logutils package provides a set of handlers for the Python standard library's logging package.

-The python-color-logger package provides a set of handlers for the Python standard library's logging package.
+The python-color-logger fork extends logutils to provide custom log coloring via sublcassing ColorizingStreamHandler.

 Some of these handlers are out-of-scope for the standard library, and so they are packaged here.
 Others are updated versions which have